mas-bandwidth/udp/010/README.md

 If we needed to scale up more, at some point XDP is not fast enough.

 We could purchase and install a netronome NIC that would run the XDP hash function in hardware.
-Alternatively, we could explore implementing the hash with with programmable NIC using P4.
+Alternatively, we could explore implementing the hash on a programmable NIC using P4.

 If we need to scale up even further, perhaps another 100 - 1000X, we could scale out horizontally with multiple bare metal machines with NICs that have onboard FPGA and implement the hash there. _Although, this is mildly insane._